-To provide opportunities for health and social care learners to achieve a nationally recognised Level 1 or 2 vocationally specific qualification.
+The course aims to provide opportunities for health and social care learners to achieve a nationally recognised Level 1 or 2 vocationally specific qualification.

-Providing opportunities for learners to develop a range of skills and techniques, personal qualities and attitudes essential for successful performance in working life
+The course provides opportunities for learners to develop a range of skills and techniques, personal qualities and attitudes essential for successful performance in working life.